andrewsonga/Total-Recon/README.md

 - [x] Training code (per-object pretraining and joint-finetuning)
 - [x] Data preprocessing code for user-provided RGBD videos

+## Previous Bugs
+Before a recent [commit](https://github.com/andrewsonga/Total-Recon/commit/8f2c55520f7fb806f84a0e168befc87460b8a2b2) there was a bug in the code that set the default $\lambda = 1$ (the interpolation factor of the EMA filter for updating object bounds and near-far plane: new state = (1 - $\lambda$) $\times$ signal + $\lambda$ $\times$ old state).
+This prevents these bounds from being updated at all during training and may result in failed reconstruction.
+The default value has now been corrected to 0.0 and the code now correctly updates the bounds and near-far plane during training. **Please pull the latest version of the codebase for a bug-free experience**.

 ## Getting Started

 ### Dependencies